TFlowGit/tf-ads-bpa/README.md

 -   Business analyst
 -   Digital performance analyst

-As the government evaluates the project artifacts contained in the Git Hub site, the sprint matrix file provides a cross reference showing which labor category was responsible for the creation of each artifact.
+As the government evaluates the project artifacts contained in the GitHub site, the sprint matrix file provides a cross reference showing which labor category was responsible for the creation of each artifact.

-The TechFlow team shipped one MVP and one product increments as described below.
+The TechFlow team shipped one MVP and one product increment as described below.
 It utilized continuous integration and delivery throughout the development period, as the government can evaluate through Jenkins.